NevesEwerton/body_worn_cameras_rj/README.md

 ## Results

+* Impacts on MDIP

 Here, we present the event-study plot and table.

 <p align="center">

 <img src="Image/att_mdip_did.jpg" alt="Graph2" width="600" height="350">

+* Impacts on Police Productivity

 As evident from the event-study graph, the BWCs exhibits no significant impact on deaths resulting from police interventions, diverging from the findings observed in recent studies.